This travel guide was prepared by: international trading company

 Because most of these parking lots were deserted I kept driving.
 Please be aware driving through the narrow cobble stone streets of the medieval town is an adventure.
 Fortunately a speed limit of 30 km/h applies in most of them.

-Despite that, I had impatient local drivers behind me when I tried to figure out my way or to find a parking spot for lunch.
+Despite that, I had impatient local drivers behind me when I tried to figure out my way or to find a parking spot for lunch in front of a restaurant.

-Not finding a convenient parking spot, I cancelled lunch and followed the signs to the Wartburg.
+Not finding a convenient parking spot, I canceled lunch and followed the signs to the Wartburg.
 Climbing up the mountain with my little yellow Opel (GM) I ended at a parking lot.

 I was told that it will take me about an other 15 minuted to walk to the castle and that on request a shuttle service can be provided.
 I recommend that to elderly people or people who have walking problems.
 Otherwise they me be too exhausted to participate the guided tour through the castle.